jordanbrauer/unit-converter/README.md

 Next, a conversion of units needs to take place, because this traffic camera model is being used in a country that uses the metric system.

 As you can see in this example, we are leveraging the power of typehints to ensure we only receive units of the desired measurement.
-Inside of the closure, we are using one of the unit's most convenient & powerful methods: `to()`.
+Inside of the closure, we are using one of the unit's most convenient & powerful methods: `as()`.
 It allows us to convert units without the direct use of the `UnitConverter` & `UnitRegistry` objects – giving the benefit of even cleaner code & type safety.

 ```php
 $isOverSpeedLimit = function (SpeedUnit $speed) {